mdadamson/Final-Project/README.md

 *******************************************************************************************************
-1) The first (main) window welcomes the user, displays the title of the program and prompts them to choose 1 of 3 buttons based on which team (defense, offense, special teams) they would like to view the players of.
+1) The first (main) window welcomes the user, displays the title of the program and prompts them to choose 1 of 3 buttons based on which group they would like to view the players of.

-2) After the user chooses which of the 3 teams he would like to see, the second window pops up and the user is able to select players from that team (one selected at a time) from a combobox.
+2) After the user chooses which of the 3 group they would like to see, the second window pops up and the user is able to select players from that group (one selected at a time) from a combobox.

 3) When the user chooses a player from the combobox, they then have to click on a button confirming their selection.